 When did you first apply and when did you start befriending?

-I applied last November (2020) and started befriending quite soon after that.
+I applied in November 2020 and started befriending quite soon after that.

 How was the onboarding process?